TUB4/docker-machine-driver-cloudstack/README.md

 ## Status
 _*** WORK IN PROGRESS ***_

 This package is incomplete.
-It can be used to create and destroy docker machines though.
+At present, service-related parameters (zone, template, service offering) must be passed as CloudStack UUIDs.
+It can be used to create, control and destroy docker machines.

 ### To do: